jmeade11/FEWD/Class 4/homework/README.md

 <link href="https://fonts.googleapis.com/css?family=Roboto" rel="stylesheet">
 ```
 8. Add this link to your page ```<head>``` tags and **make sure to put it *before* your page stylesheet**.
 The Google Fonts stylesheet acts like any other stylesheet and is subject to cascading rules.
 If you don't add it first, the fonts may not display as expected.
-9. Back on the Google Fonts page in the pop up modal, there will be the CSS rule that you'll use for you fonts in your stylesheet.
-So copy the code under the title **Specify in CSS** and add it to the rule set for your selector.
+9. Back on the Google Fonts page in the pop up modal, there will be the CSS rule that you'll use in your web page's stylesheet.
+Copy the code under the title **Specify in CSS** and add it to the ruleset for your selector.
+(If you selected multiple different font families, you'll need to copy each one and separately add them to the rules in your stylesheet).
 For example, if you want to use the Roboto Google Font everywhere in your page, you would add it to your html selector rules:
 ```css
 html {
   font-family: 'Roboto', sans-serif;